opf/openproject/docs/faq/README.md

 ## Other

+### How can I contribute to OpenProject?

+We welcome everybody willing to help make OpenProject better.
+There are a lot of possibilities for helping, be it [improving the translations](../development/translate-openproject) via crowdin, answering questions in the [forums](https://community.openproject.org/projects/openproject/forums) or by fixing bugs and implementing features.

+If you want to code, a good starting point would be to make yourself familiar with the [basic approaches for developing](https://docs.openproject.org/development/) in OpenProject and opening a pull request on GitHub referencing an existing bug report or feature request.
+Find our GitHub page [here](https://github.com/opf/openproject).

+If in doubt on how you should start, you can also just [contact us](https://www.openproject.org/contact-us/).

 ### Do you support Univention users?

-If you're an Enterprise on-premises user you're eligibe for Professional Support.
-However, we can't support you in all Univention-related topics (e.g. server not reachable, authentification setup, ...).
+If you're an Enterprise on-premises user you're eligible for Professional Support.
+However, we can't support you in all Univention-related topics (e.g. server not reachable, authentication setup, ...).

 ### Do you have a cyber insurance?